TL-B language

 NAT fields usage for parametrized types

-Simple example:
+Simple example

 _ a:(## 8) b:(## a) = A;

-field inside of a
+field is stored inside the a

 field.

-This strategy works for parametrized types as well:
+This strategy also works for parametrized types:

 _ {input:#} c:(## input) = B input;